 Surgery is one of the main options for treating patients who are diagnosed with lung cancer.
-Sometimes surgery is the only treatment necessary, and sometimes surgery is combined with chemotherapy and/or radiation therapy.
+Sometimes surgery is the only treatment necessary, and sometimes surgery is combined with chemotherapy or radiation therapy or both.
 It is not always easy to determine which treatment or combination of treatments may be necessary.
 Therefore, meeting with a surgeon who is specially trained in lung surgery is an important step in the management of lung cancer.

-Many patients are nervous about surgery.
-We hope that this chapter will prepare the patient and his or her support team for meeting with a surgeon and for surgery.
+Many patients are nervous about the surgery, which is a normal, common reaction.
+We hope this chapter will prepare the patient and his or her support team for meeting with a surgeon and for surgery.
 This chapter has been divided into seven sections to address the following questions:

 - What types of surgery are used to treat lung cancer?

 - What can I expect the day of surgery?

 - What can I expect during the hospital stay?